Hustadvika Municipality: Name

+The municipality is named after the 19 km long Hustadvika coastline, located in the northern part of the municipality.
+The name is composed of two parts and it is reminiscent of the name for the former Hustad Municipality, which existed from 1918 until its dissolution in 1964.
+The first part of the current name comes from the old Hustad farm (Húsastadðir) since the first Hustad Church was built there.
+The first element of the farm name comes from the word hús which means "house".
+The last element of the farm name is the plural form of stadðr which means "place" or "village".
+The second part of the municipal name is vika (vík) which means "bay" or "cove".

 Coat of arms

-The coat of arms was approved in 2019.
-They were designed by Madelen Behrendt and Øystein Hauge.
-They are blue with two white interlocking designs representing a fish and a plow.
-These were chosen to symbolize the two main industries of the municipality: fishing and agriculture.
+The coat of arms was approved on 17 October 2019.
+The official blazon is "Azure, a plow and fish argent".
+This means the arms have a blue field (background) and the charge is an artistic design reminiscent of an interlocking fish and plow.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The design was chosen to symbolize the two main industries of the municipality: fishing and agriculture.
+The arms were designed by Madelen Behrendt and Øystein Hauge.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has five parishes (sokn) within the municipality of Hustadvika.
+The Church of Norway has five parishes (sokn) within Hustadvika Municipality.
 It is part of the Molde domprosti (arch-deanery) in the Diocese of Møre.

 Geography

 The municipality of Hustadvika sits on the northwestern end of the Romsdal Peninsula along the Hustadvika shoreline, just west of the island of Averøya.
 The Norwegian Sea lies to the north, the Harøyfjorden, Julsundet strait, and Aukra Municipality lie to the west, Molde Municipality and Gjemnes Municipality lie to the south, and Averøy Municipality and the Kornstadfjorden lie to the east.

 The Frænfjorden cuts into the middle of the municipality.
 The coastal areas are low and marshy while the interior of the municipality is mountainous.
-Two of the more notable mountains are Jendemsfjellet and Heiane.
+The highest point in the municipality is the 1026.46 m tall mountain Snøtinden on the border with Gjemnes Municipality.
+Other notable mountains include Jendemsfjellet Høgheitinden, and Lågheia.
 The Bjørnsund islands lie off the northwestern coast.
 They are now uninhabited, but the Bjørnsund Lighthouse is still in operation.
 Kvitholmen Lighthouse lies just off the northern coast of the municipality, in an area with hundreds of small islands and skerries.

 Government

-All municipalities in Norway, including Hustadvika, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elects a mayor.
-The municipality falls under the Møre og Romsdal District Court and the Frostating Court of Appeal.
+Hustadvika Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality is governed by a municipal council of directly elected representatives.
+The mayor is indirectly elected by a vote of the municipal council.
+The municipality is under the jurisdiction of the Nordmøre og Romsdal District Court and the Frostating Court of Appeal.